 The Notes are senior unsecured obligations and rank equally with the Company's existing and future senior unsecured indebtedness.
-The Notes do not restrict the ability of the Company's subsidiaries to enter into additional agreements limiting or prohibiting the distribution of earnings, loans or other payments to Air Group.

 Net proceeds from the offering totaled \$144.9 million.
-At December 31, 2003, approximately \$18.4 million of the net proceeds is restricted and intended to fund interest payments for the first three years and is reported as restricted cash (\$7.2 million recorded in prepaid expenses and other current assets and \$11.2 million in other assets) in the Company's Consolidated Balance Sheet as of December 31, 2003.
-The remaining net proceeds from the offering are being used for working capital requirements and such as fuel, rent, maintenance or payroll costs as well as other general corporate purposes, which may include the acquisition of aircraft and other capital assets, repayment of debt, and maintenance of desired cash balances.
+Approximately \$18.4 million of the net proceeds is restricted and intended to fund interest payments for the first three years and is reported as restricted cash (\$7.2 million recorded in prepaid expenses and other current assets and \$11.2 million in other assets) in the Company's Consolidated Balance Sheet as of December 31, 2003.
+The remaining net proceeds from the offering are being used for working capital requirements and general corporate purposes